|

 Sarah Toomer

-Sarah is a Law Clerk at Donaldson Law.
+Sarah is a Paralegal at Murdoch Lawyers.
 She began work as a paralegal in November 2017.
-She has experience in the areas of Abuse Law, Personal Injuries Law and Family Law.
+She has experience in the areas of Family Law, Abuse Law and Personal Injuries Law.
 She thrives on making good connections with her colleagues and with her clients.

 Sarah has been a valuable member of the Ladies in Law Luncheon Committee since 2019.
 2024 was her first year as a Student Representative on the DWQLA Committee.